SamuelCherisme/Scheduler-Component/README.md

+# Starting the Application

+npm start

+or

+yarn start

 # About the Scheduler App

  A Calender or a Schedule app that allows the user you, To place or schedule an event at a specific time and day.
 The application was built in React.